elena-li7/15112_term_project/README.md

 event (blood moon) that increases game difficulty.

 This project runs through the file 'main.py'.
-Please ensure that cmu_graphics is installed and that all images are downloaded in the same folder before attempting to run this game.
+Please ensure that cmu_graphics is installed (download available at https://academy.cs.cmu.edu/desktop) and that all images are downloaded in the same folder before attempting to run this game.

 No additional libraries need to be installed.